dsalgador/Bayesian-Networks-Course/README.md

 probabilistic inference with those variables, with a huge number of application fields.
 One of the objectives of this course is to introduce them and develop in students some skill in their use in modelling, both from a theoretical and applied point of view, with particular emphasis on the use of appropriate software.

+## License
+The deliveries, both the repots in pdf format and the scripts in R lenaguage, are INDIVIDUAL deliveries.
+So they must not be copied by students from the Master's that are not the athors of this repository.